cainam/cainam.github.io/docs/compiling_envoy_proxy_on_musl_aarch64.md

 * verify again the WORKSPACE modifications to reduce them further again

 ## conclusion
-Building envoy proxy from scratch on a Gentoo musl aarch64 systems is not trivial and up to know it requires quite some additional effort to maintain all the modifications which had to be made.
+Building envoy proxy from scratch on a Gentoo musl aarch64 systems is not trivial.

+Up to now it requires quite some additional effort to maintain all the modifications which had to be made.

 There is also no guarantee that the build gets quickly broken again by a new istio/proxyv2 release.